dmytrovoytko/data-engineering-amazon-reviews/README.md

 ## 🎯 Goals

 This is my Data Engineering project started during [DE ZoomCamp](https://github.com/DataTalksClub/data-engineering-zoomcamp)'24.
-I chose to analyze Amazon Reviews dataset.
+I chose to analyze [Amazon Reviews](https://amazon-reviews-2023.github.io/) dataset.
 Full dataset is huge, and it is available to download in parts - by product categories.
 There are some smaller and larger dataset, some of them we would explore here (Digital_Music, Health_and_Personal_Care, All_Beauty, Software).
-Each subset includes 2 parts: products (meta), ratings and user comments (reviews).
+Each subset includes 2 parts: products (**meta**), ratings and user comments (**reviews**).

 Some time ago I became very interested in how much we can trust all those ratings on Amazon, including 'bestseller' statuses.
 But without data it was hard to investigate.
-Now, years later, I have more skills in data analytics and thanks to [McAuley Lab](https://cseweb.ucsd.edu/~jmcauley/) this huge dataset.
+Now, years later, I have more skills in data analytics and this huge dataset, thanks to [McAuley Lab](https://cseweb.ucsd.edu/~jmcauley/).
 I chose to use only part of the whole information:
 - Products: categories and average ratings
-- Reviews: user's ratings, comments, review dates, was that verified purchase or not
+- Reviews: user's ratings, review dates, was that verified purchase or not (will analyze reviews texts later, the source for many insights I think)

+Thanks to ZoomCamp for the reason to learn many new tools and get back to those 'reviews & trust' questions!

-### 🕵️ Questions that I chose to investigate:
+### 🕵️ Questions that I chose to investigate during this project:

 - What are the trends in reviews ratings for verified/not purchases?
 Are they more negative or more positive than average?
 - As not verified purchase reviews can be manipulative, what are their ratio in total number?